ogagaoghene/blog-app/README.md

 # Blog-App

 ## Description 🏗️
-I will add a uset as the current_user in the ApplicationController to make current user data available to all controllers, and It will return the first user from the database.
+I will add forms to allow users to add comments and likes to posts on behalf of the correct user
-I will create forms to perform the following functions:
- - Creates a Post on behalf of the current_user
- - Create a comment on behalf of the current_user
-I will Allow Users to add likes to Posts.

 ## Built With